Through our family of forward-looking organisations, we collaborate with others and use our assets as an independent foundation to transform lives.

 Each year we publish an annual report, setting out our impact and financial performance in the year.

 As a responsible funder, we are committed to being open and transparent about the organisations that we fund.
-As part of this commitment, we publish data about the grants we make.
+Therefore, as part of this commitment, we publish data about the grants we make.

 We hope you find this information useful.
 If you have any questions about our data, please contact us.